kanthorlabs/kanthorq/website/docs/002-guides/003-task-acknowledgement.md

 sidebar_position: 3
 ---

-## Implicit acknowledgement
+## Implicit Acknowledgement

-By default, all subscribers will use implicit acknowledgement.
-That means KanthorQ system will automatically acknowledge tasks if there are no returng error in your handler.
-Otherwise, it will mark the task is not acknowledged and it should be retried.
+By default, all subscribers in KanthorQ use implicit acknowledgement.
+This means that the system automatically acknowledges tasks if no error is returned from your handler.
+If an error occurs, the system will mark the task as not acknowledged, and it will be retried.

-The handler interface is described like this
+The handler interface is defined as follows:

 ```go
 type Handler func(ctx context.Context, msg *Message) error
 ```

-And there is the `Message` struct which contains the event and task information.
+The `Message` struct, passed to the handler, contains information about the event and task:

 ```go
 type Message struct {